The Experience About Journal Register Interest

 None of this can be self-arranged.
 You cannot call a winery and ask them to give you this experience.
 You cannot look it up and turn up.
 What The Makers’ Circuit does is make the introduction, handle the design, and then step back.
 The day belongs to the guests.

 There is also the question of pace.
-The Yarra Valley is close enough to Melbourne that people underestimate it.
+Victoria’s wine regions are close enough to Melbourne that people underestimate them.
 They drive out on a Saturday, do two cellar doors, have lunch somewhere, drive home feeling faintly like they should have lingered.
-A day structured around three stops in a considered sequence, across the lower valley, is designed to be lingered in.
+A day structured around three stops in a considered sequence, across a single region, is designed to be lingered in.
 There is nowhere to be.
 The morning stop starts the palate and the conversation.
 The midday stop is the centre of gravity.
 The closing stop lets the day settle.

 That quality of time is the thing people most often try to describe afterward and find most difficult to explain.
 It is not that they were entertained.
 It is that they were somewhere.